Milk delivery: Cultural impact

 The comedy films The Milkman (1950) starring Donald O'Connor, and The Early Bird (1965), starring Norman Wisdom, portrayed the profession in the US and UK respectively.

 Tevye the Dairyman (Tevye der milkhiker) is the fictional pious Jewish narrator and protagonist of a series of short stories by Sholem Aleichem, and various adaptations of them, the most famous being the stage/film musical Fiddler on the Roof.

 Stephen King's short story "Morning Deliveries (Milkman No. 1)" (in the horror anthology Skeleton Crew (1985)), concerns a milkman who kills people by leaving "surprises" (including poison, toxic gas, and venomous spiders) in their milk cans.

-The title of the pop hit "No Milk Today" (1966) by the British band Herman's Hermits refers to a common notice instructing the milkperson not to leave the usual order of milk on a particular day.
-In the song, this symbolizes the singer's recent breakup with his love interest who has just moved out of his house.
+The title of the pop hit "No Milk Today" (1966) by the British band Herman's Hermits comes from notes left for the milkman.
+The title symbolizes the singer's recent breakup with his love interest who has just moved out of his house.

 The British comedian Benny Hill, himself a former milkman, had a hit novelty song called "Ernie (The Fastest Milkman In The West)" (1971).

 Ella Mae Morse had a US top 10 hit with "Milkman, Keep Those Bottles Quiet", from the film Broadway Rhythm (1944).

 The (unnamed) milkwoman was an occasional character in British sitcom Open All Hours, the object of Granville's desire.
 Despite working early mornings just as Granville did, she was also a part-time university student and a divorcee, representing aspirations of a life lived beyond the terraced streets of the local neighborhood.

-Episode 3 of the third series of television comedy series Father Ted is entitled Speed 3 and centers around the lascivious behavior of milkman Pat Mustard, Ted's feud with him, and the tragic outcome.
+Episode 3 of the third series of television comedy series Father Ted is titled "Speed 3" and centers around the lustul behavior of milkman Pat Mustard, Ted's feud with him, and the tragic outcome.

-In Raymond Briggs' graphic novel Ethel and Ernest, based on the true story of Mr. Briggs' parents, Ernest Briggs (Raymond's father) is described as being a milkman for the R.A.C.S.
+In Raymond Briggs' graphic novel Ethel and Ernest, based on the true story of Mr. Briggs' parents, Ernest Briggs, Raymond's father, is described as being a milkman for the R.A.C.S.

-Anna Burns's novel Milkman features both a real milkman and an Irish paramilitary known as 'Milkman' who sexually harasses the protagonist before being killed.

-In 1984, the band Level 42 released their song, Kansas City Milkman.
-The meaning of the song portrays a milkman as an average blue-collar worker, without enough disposable income to travel, hence his knowledge of the world outside of his hometown is naive and limited to what he reads in the newspapers.
-Also the message is that his ignorance is bliss, asking the question if he would he really want to know the true nature of the world.
-The irony of the song is that it is written by Mark King and Philip Gould, British people with the tacit assumption that Milkmen were equally common in large American cities as they were in Britain during that era.